azsk/AzTS-docs/Control coverage/Feature/HDInsight.md

 ### Azure Policies or REST APIs used for evaluation

-- ARM API to lists all the HDInsight clusters under the subscription: /subscriptions/{subscriptionId}/providers/Microsoft.HDInsight/clusters?api-version=2018-06-01-preview <br />
+- REST API to lists all the HDInsight clusters under the subscription: /subscriptions/{subscriptionId}/providers/Microsoft.HDInsight/clusters?api-version=2018-06-01-preview <br />
 **Properties:** properties.clusterVersion
  <br />